Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/whats-the-difference-between-and-in-liquid-and-jekyll.md

 </urlset>
 ```

-But this can be solved using the whitespace stripping syntax, in this case, just stripping left-hand whitespace in a few location:
+But this can be solved using the whitespace stripping syntax, in this case, just stripping left-hand whitespace in a few locations:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>